themayankjha/themayankjha.github.io/_pages/about.md

 {% highlight txt%}
-> I'm Mayank aka Lex.
+> I'm Lex.
 > I love to build awesome things.
-> It's great to see you here.
+> I pen down my thoughts and experiments here.
+You are welcome to read and interpret them.
 {% endhighlight %}

-I pen down my thoughts and experiments here.
-You are welcome to read and interpret them.